adityakakarla/call-to-change/README.md

 ## How it works

 Our Python library logs LLM calls in MongoDB.
 Under the hood, it does this by sending a POST request to API routes in our web app.
 These API routes securely handle data updates in MongoDB.

-In our web app, we use Next.js and MongoDB to fetch user information (such as the number of times a user has used text generation).
-To create an interactive interface, we utilized Tailwind CSS.
-For user authentication, we used Clerk to manage user accounts.